 A simple Google search will provide you with a plethora of content writing marketplaces, including Copify and other Copify alternatives.
 The major benefit of using a content marketplace is the access to quick, quality copy – ideal for unexpected jobs.
 But some also offer regular packages you can rely on without having to source your own freelancer or sign up to a lengthy contract.

 Most offer various pricing options and guarantee quality articles written primarily by a freelance writer basis under the gig economy model.
-The best marketplaces will vet their writers to ensure they only use native or qualified writers and continually quality check their writers on an ongoing basis.
+The best marketplaces for content writers will vet their writers to ensure they only use native or qualified writers and continually quality check their writers on an ongoing basis.

 Amongst the marketplace options, there are also bidding platforms such as Upwork and Fiverr, which may be attractive if you’re looking to review proposals before the copy is written, allowing you to select a writer and get it completed at the most competitive rate.
 However, reviewing applications before you even get the work done is time-consuming and can be dispiriting for the writers.
 Many companies already know what they want, in which case it’s best to have a watertight brief that can be given to a writer to ensure you get copy that meets your expectations as fast as possible, without having to seek prior writer input.